SpicyPepe/CTF-Writeups/Writeups/HackPark/HackPark Writeup.md

 ![](Assets/Images/Pasted%20image%2020221201134910.png)

-PAYLOAD => windows/meterpreter/reverse_tcp
+PAYLOAD => `windows/meterpreter/reverse_tcp`

-Ran 'Exploit -j' to run the job in the background.
+Ran `Exploit -j` to run the job in the background.
 Moved over to the netcat shell and executed the payload.

 ![](Assets/Images/Pasted%20image%2020221201135351.png)